Annual Southern California Public Interest/Public Sector Career Day

 One of the largest of its kind in the country

-In early February 2015, UCLA School of Law will host the 30th Annual Southern California Public Interest/Public Sector Career Day, one of the largest career fairs of its kind in the country.
+On February 10, 2018, UCLA School of Law will host the 33rd Annual Southern California Public Interest/Public Sector Career Day, one of the largest career fairs of its kind in the country.
 While annually hosted by the School and coordinated by the Office of Public Interest Programs, Career Day is cosponsored by the Southern California-area law schools.
-More than 250 attorneys from more than 110 nonprofit organizations, government agencies and offices and private public interest firms participated in the 2014 Career Day.
+More information regarding the 2018 Career Day will be available closer to the date.

 Career Day, which is free to employers and students, is comprised of four principal activities:

 - Prescheduled, formal interviews for summer and/or postgraduate positions.